Nov. 8, 2021 – Plan Ahead for Mail Order Prescription Refills

 Two Copays for Prescriptions Processed at Mail Order

 The charge for each prescription processed at mail order is two copays.
 Mail order is intended to provide the best value for 90-day supplies of medications you will use on an on-going basis.
 If your prescription is for short-term use—under a 90-day supply—your best value will generally be a retail pharmacy.

-Not sure if NoviXus mail order offers savings over your current pharmacy?
-Use the drug price check tool on the MedImpact Member Portal to compare.
+Not sure if Birdi mail order offers savings over your current pharmacy?
+Use the drug price check tool on the Magellan Rx member website to compare.
 You will generally get better pricing if you get a 90-day prescription refill rather than one month at a time.